IASA2/Miscellaneous/Document Work List.md

 Status: ASKED WG FOR VOLUNTEER

 # 12 - RFC 5377
-## Needs to be Written
+## Cleared WGLC
 Title: Advice to the Trustees of the IETF Trust on Rights to Be Granted in IETF Documents

 New Draft: draft-ietf-iasa2-rfc5377bis

 Datatracker: https://datatracker.ietf.org/doc/draft-ietf-iasa2-rfc5377bis/

-Status: One Q to WG, then ready for WGLC.
+Status: Cleared WGLC

 # 13 - RFC 6220
 ## Needs to be Written